 - 42 U.S.C.
 Sections 1404a-1440: Low Income Housing

-The Maryland Department of Housing and Community Development offers assistance to persons developing or improving housing.
+The Maryland Department of Housing and Community Development offers assistance to persons developing or improving dwellings.
 It also provides rental assistance programs such as Section 8.
-The Department's regulations are published officially in Title 5 of COMAR (the Code of Maryland Administrative Regulations), the print version of which is available in all Maryland law libraries and many Maryland public libraries.
+The Department's regulations are published officially in Title 5 of COMAR (the Code of Maryland Regulations), the print version of which is available in all Maryland law libraries and many Maryland public libraries.
 The Department's regulations are also available electronically on the Division of State Documents home page.

 Resources for Additional Help